ytreeshan/FinalWebApp/README.md

 Start the development server with the following command:

   yarn run dev

 The application will be available at http://localhost:3000.

   Building for Production

   To build the project for production:

   Build the application:

   yarn build

-Start the production server:

   yarn start

   API Endpoints

 GET: Fetches all products, optionally filtered by category.